sharktacos/OpenColorIO-configs/docs/Premiere.md

 ![img](img/premiereB5.jpg)

+This will convert the media from camera log into scene-linear, specifically the ACES interchange color space ACES2065-1 (AP0).

 ## Exporting OpenEXR

-Traditional 10-bit DPX files are not recommended, as they are not sufficient to contain all the information captured by modern digital cameras (For example RED camera RAW files are 16-bit and ARRI are 12-bit).
-In contrast, OpenEXR is 16-bit float with a dynamic range of 30+ exposure stops.
-That means it is able to preserve the full dynamic range of the camera RAW file at a reasonable file size.
-Using PIZ lossless compression an EXR file is actually smaller than a DPX.
+With our media in scene-linear we are ready to write to OpenEXR.
 Choose the ```File > Export > Media... ``` menu, and in the dialog choose the following options:

  - Format: OpenEXR
- - Compression: PIZ
+ - Compression: PIZ lossless compression
  - Bypass linear conversion: ON

 ![img](img/premiereB6.jpg)